Melania UK box office results revealed after near-empty screenings

 Ahead of its premiere, UK ticket sales were described as “soft”, according to Tim Richards, the chief executive of Vue, and on the day of release, many screenings across the UK were sparsely attended, with the film even playing to empty rooms in several locations over the weekend.
 However, some screening rooms, namely in Vue Islington, were booked up and filled with journalists.

-Reporters rushed to see the film on Friday (30 January) after Amazon decided not to preview it ahead of time.
-The Independent attended a near-empty screening at Vue Westfield in Stratford where four other audience members were present, two of whom were reporters.
+Reporters rushed to see the film on Friday after Amazon decided not to preview it ahead of time.
+The Independent attended a near-empty screening at Vue Westfield, in Stratford, where four other audience members were present, two of whom were reporters.

 In the US, the film exceeded predictions on its opening day, grossing $2.9m (£2.1m) from 1,778 cinemas, but was still a flop.
 It was ultimately beaten at the box office by Iron Lung, an independently financed horror film made by YouTuber Mark Fischbach.